 4 ways to reduce labour costs and increase asset utilisation

-4 areas you can start with today to understand labour costs and asset utilsation ahead of identifying opportunities for improvements in both areas through technology.
+4 areas you can start with today to understand labour costs and asset utilisation ahead of identifying opportunities for improvements in both areas through workforce management software.

 1. Labour Cost Analysis